sigilante/curriculum/hsl-2023.3/hsl1.md

 ### The Process

+0. Tell your host OS and Urbit to start synchronizing by typing `|mount %base` in the Dojo.
 1. Open a text editor.
 2. Copy the gate above into the text editor.
 (Double-check that two-space gaps are still gaps; some text editors chew them up into single-space aces.)
 3. Save the gate as `square.hoon` in the `base/gen` folder of your fakeship.